rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/context-api-basics.md

 Most apps need a way to unobtrusively display notifications to users as they happen.
 Suppose you’re running a 20% off sale and you’d like to let your users know as soon as they sign in, or maybe after they submit feedback you want to display a thank you message.

 Material UI provides a snackbar component which is great for these types of messages, so I’ll be using that for this example.
-That being said, this article is much more about the Context API than Material UI, and swapping out Material UI for any other component library would be very simple with this approach.

 Many apps need to trigger messages from dozens of different components.
 The React Context API makes it dead simple to provide all components access to a shared snackbar so they can trigger these messages without needing to implement separate components for each message.

 ### [How Do I Use Context?](https://hackernoon.com/how-do-i-use-react-context-3eeb879169a2)